Frequently Asked QuestionsA selection of frequently asked questions relating to DNA, drug and alcohol testing

 What happens if I want to take my results to court?

-If you need the results of the test for court or for other legal purposes, such as changing a birth certificate, then you will require our Legal DNA Test Service.
-Contact one of our friendly Customer Service advisers for further details.
+If you need the results of the test for court or for other legal purposes, such as changing the name on a birth certificate, for immigration applications or appeals, or for child maintenance or custody disputes, you will need a legal DNA test.
+You can contact our Customer Services team on 01 402 9466 or email email@example.com for more information.

 How accurate is hair strand analysis?